-Women's and Gender Studies at Franklin & Marshall is informed by the intellectual excitement that has arisen from feminist critiques in virtually all academic disciplines.
-Male and female students alike benefit from incorporating the diverse perspectives of feminist theory and gender studies into their academic studies.
+Established as a major in 2015, Women's, Gender and Sexuality Studies is informed by the intellectual excitement that has arisen from feminist critiques in virtually all academic disciplines.
+All students can benefit from incorporating the diverse perspectives of feminist theory into their academic studies.

-Unlike some other women's studies programs which focus on the West or on the United States, the Women's and Gender Studies Program at F&M has a global focus.
-Our strengths include cross-cultural studies in Anthropology, comparative women's history in the History department, classes in women and economic development in the Economics Department, and the transnational study of women's art, popular culture and literature.
+Unlike some other women's studies programs, which focus on the West or on the United States, the Women's, Gender and Sexuality Studies Program at F&M has a global focus.
+Our strengths include cross-cultural studies in Anthropology, comparative women's history in the History Department, classes in women and economic development in the Economics Department, and the transnational study of girls.

 We provide exceptional opportunities to connect theory and practice.
-Our students have served on the Alice Drum Women’s Center Board, which organizes weekly campus discussions, and the annual Take Back the Night event.
+Our students have served on the Alice Drum Women’s Center Board and the annual Take Back the Night event.
 Our students have also presented their research at the annual Central Pennsylvania Consortium women’s studies conference, curated exhibits at the Phillips Art Museum and worked as Public Service Interns through the Ware Institute.

 The Pulse of WGSS

 Conference Set for March 25: Imagining African and...

 All are invited to "Imagining African and African-diaspora Futures," the Central Pennsylvania Consortium Joint Conference in African Studies and Women's, Gender & Sexuality Studies on Saturday,...Read More